jgoldschrafe/gitlab-chart/doc/charts/gitlab/webservice/index.md

 ### Example Network Policy

-The webservice service requires Ingress connections for only the Prometheus exporter if enabled and traffic coming from the nginx Ingress, and normally requires Egress connections to various places.
+The webservice service requires Ingress connections for only the Prometheus exporter if enabled and traffic coming from the NGINX Ingress, and normally requires Egress connections to various places.
 This examples adds the following network policy: